highrollerBTC/professoinal-career/README.md

 ### 🌎 **Additional Information**

-- I'm a **US Citizen**, so if you're overseas, just keep that in mind.
+- I'm a **US Citizen**, EST Timezone, so if you're overseas, just keep that in mind.
 - I'm **very flexible**, so if you have an opportunity, please reach out!

 ---